Competitive rates for rural internet, but pricier than cable or fiber

 Does Nomad Internet have data caps?

 Technically, no. Nomad Internet does not enforce a data cap.
-However, because it's a third-party vendor dependent on the networks of several major mobile carriers, the final say is in the hands of another party.
-Or, put another way, Nomad Internet will not cap your data, "but data limitations, speeds and availability may vary based on the discretion of the providing network."
+However, because it's a third-party vendor dependent on the Verizon mobile network, the final say is in the hands of another company.
+Nomad Internet will not cap your data, "but data limitations, speeds and availability may vary based on the discretion of the providing network."